Spain studying higher VAT on some products

 The European Commission and the International Monetary Fund have both recommended Spain revise the VAT it charges.

-Some analysts see a significant VAT hike as the only way Spain can meet its commitments to cut its deficit - pledges that will come under further scrutiny since Spain requested a bailout for its banks of up to 100 billion euros ($124.80 billion).
+Some analysts see a significant VAT hike as the only way Spain can meet its commitments to cut its deficit - pledges that will come under further scrutiny since Spain requested a bailout for its banks of up to 100 billion euros (79.9 billion pounds).

 Spain charges the 8 percent VAT rate on products like hotel stays, some other tourism products, cinema and theatre tickets.
 Books, newspapers and basic food products benefit from the 4 percent rate.